The-AI-Alliance/microsite-template/README-template.md

 ### 11. Final steps.

-If you are using a separate publication branch, e.g., `latest`, don't forget to merge all changes from `main` to the branch and push both branches upstream, e.g., `git push --all`.
+If you are using a separate publication branch, e.g., `latest`, don't forget to merge all changes from `main` to the publication branch and push both branches upstream, e.g., `git push --all`.

 You should now have a published website and you should know how to edit the content.
 Reach out to Dean Wampler ([email](mailto:dwampler@thealliance.ai), [Slack](https://ai-alliance-workspace.slack.com/team/U068AL1C30E)), Joe Olson ([email](mailto:Joe.Olson@ibm.com), [Slack](https://ai-alliance-workspace.slack.com/team/U06LFUAM5HN)), or Trevor Grant ([email](mailto:trevor.grant@ibm.com), [Slack](https://ai-alliance-workspace.slack.com/team/U06KCJ31771)) if you need help.